biggestcookie/June-bot/README.md

 ![Dialog example](https://i.imgur.com/DxI6Jt4.png)

-June uses Dialogflow's 'small talk' feature, which isn't capable of much more than simple responses to simple questions, but could easily have fallback responses hooked up to Cleverbot or a similar tool to provide richer, context-aware conversations.
+June uses Dialogflow's 'small talk' feature, which isn't capable of much more than simple responses to simple questions.
+However, one could easily have fallback responses instead hooked up to Cleverbot or a similar tool to provide richer, context-aware conversations.

 ## Why make this?